Whether or not you need weep holes on your tiled roof is a topic of much debate within the roofing community.

 A weep hole is a nail sized hole in the top ridge pointing of a tiled roof, they are made every 30cm, and are along the ridge pointing.
 These holes allow water to escape, as a result the ridge point stays dry.
 It is crucial that ridge pointing stays dry, because the bedding holding this part of the roof together is cement.
 Cement, although strong, is porous, which means it has lots of little holes in it, and as a result allows water to soak in.
 When water soaks into the concrete it accumulates and resulting in cracking and other issues.

 When flexible pointing was introduced people assumed that weep holes would be redundant, because who wants holes in their roof?
 However this theory relies on the fact that the flexible pointing will uphold its integrity until the end of time.
 Flexible pointing manufacturers recommend that you still use weep holes, and we agree, we put them in all our tiled roofing.

 Weep holes are an interesting topic within the roofing community, because different companies may have differing opinions.
 Here’s some frequently asked questions we get about weep holes.

 What happens if a weep hole gets blocked?

-Weep holes are designed to let water out.
-If a weep hole is blocked, the water can go back into your roof .
-If water is trapped under your tiles this can cause structural damage to your property.
+Weep holes are designed to let water out, if a weep hole is blocked the water can go back into your roof .
+If water is trapped under your tiles it can be detrimental, because it can cause structural damage to your property.

 The Australian Building Code states: “Australian Standards 3700 – 2011 Section 4.7.
 2: Weep holes shall be provided wherever it is necessary to drain moisture from or through masonry construction